VincentDondain/xamarin-macios-wiki/Home.md

 ### Bindings

-To start contributing to the bindings effort, please take a look at the [Bindings](https://github.com/xamarin/xamarin-macios/wiki/Bindings) document.
+iOS, tvOS and watchOS are complete for Xcode 8, for macOS please take a look at the [Bindings](https://github.com/xamarin/xamarin-macios/wiki/Bindings) document.